 One of Joel’s desires for beginning guitar students is to create an encouraging environment that fosters a love for music and correct basic skills.
 He has the patience to work with the most basic students, and he always incorporates proper technique and beginning music theory.
 He integrates a variety of music styles and encourages students to recommend music that they enjoy so that it can be included in the program.

 Joel's background in guitar centers on his involvement with leading worship for children and youth groups.
 He loves to include worship and praise music in his lessons and has a special emphasis on leading group singing.
 It is a special joy for him to develop guitar players who can use their skills in ministry to others.
-Though his day-to-day job at Prince of Peace involves supporting the technology program, you can still find him around campus leading singing for a chapel service or VBS program.
+Though his day-to-day job at POPCS involves supporting the technology program, you can still find him around campus leading singing for a chapel service or classroom group.

 Joel is a proud father of two girls and loves his Arts School boss!
 (His wife, Marci, serves as the Director of the Arts School.)
 In his spare time, Joel enjoys coffee, sports, music, and anything technology related.

-Kimberly Doreck earned her bachelor’s degree in Music Education from Philadelphia College of Bible and her master’s degree in Piano Pedagogy and Performance from Baylor University.
-Kim has teaching experience in the studio and classroom, as well as individual and group instruction settings.
-Kim has had the privilege of teaching private piano instruction to both children and adults.
+Kimberly Doreck earned her bachelor’s degree in Music Education from Philadelphia College of Bible (’91 -now known as Cairn University) and her master’s degree in Piano Pedagogy and Performance from Baylor University (’93).
+Kim has teaching experience in the studio and classroom (Kim was the music teacher for Galveston Catholic Elementary school [’95-96], and the music teacher for Saint Mark’s Catholic School, Plano [’96-‘00]).
+Kim also has experience teaching in the individual and group instruction settings (Kimberly had the privilege of being a Teacher’s Assistant at Baylor University and taught many of the group piano classes while she was a student at Baylor).
+Over the years, Kim has had the privilege of teaching private piano instruction to both children and adults.

-Kim has been a member of the Carrollton Music Teachers Association (CMTA) since 2000.
-During this time she has had the opportunity to serve in many capacities including Secretary, President, Immediate Past President, Theory Co-chair, and Yearbook Chair.
-Many of her students participate and perform in the local events offered through CMTA.
-During her membership with CMTA, Kim has been bestowed the honor of “Teacher of the Year” twice for the years 2005-2006 and 2009-2010.
+Kimberly has been a member of the Carrollton Music Teachers Association (CMTA) since 2000.
+During this time Kim has had the opportunity to serve in many capacities including Secretary, President, Immediate Past President, Theory Co-Chair, Yearbook Chair, and Yearbook Advertisements Chair.
+Currently Kimberly maintains the role of Website Administrator for the organization, where she helps to facilitate the many events that CMTA holds throughout the school year.
+Many of Kimberly’s students participate and perform in the local events offered through CMTA, often earning the highest ratings and awards for their performances.
+During her membership with CMTA, Kim has been bestowed the honor of “Teacher of the Year” three times (2005-2006, 2009-2010, and 2017-2018).

 Michelle Griffin has been at POPCS since 1989.
 She came when the school added sixth grade.
 She has taught sixth grade, fourth grade, first grade, and has been the lowerschool Librarian since 2007.
 She has a Bachelor’s Degree in Education with a minor in music, along with a Master’s Degree in Education.
 She has been teaching piano lessons on and off for over 30 years.
 She loves connecting with the students whether it’s watching their excitement as they select a library book or play a piano piece really well!
 She also loves green and frogs!